-Bill’s music has been performed in major cities and venues across the country including Le Poisson Rouge, Galapagos, Symphony Space, and Lincoln Center (New York), Woodruff Arts Center (Atlanta), the Atlas (Washington D.C.), Constellation (Chicago), MOCAD (Detroit), Initman Theater (Seattle), and the Hobby Center (Houston), and internationally in Europe, Asia, South America, and Australia.
+Bill’s compositions have roots in minimalism, jazz and popular music.
+His music is energetic, evocative and deeply personal, and has been described as “…constantly threatening to burst at the seams, were those seams not so artfully structured...rarely has music this earthy been so elegant."
+[Gramophone Magazine].
+His music has been performed in major cities and venues across the country including at le Poisson Rouge, Galapagos, Symphony Space, and Lincoln Center (New York), Woodruff Arts Center (Atlanta), the Atlas (Washington D.C.), Constellation (Chicago), MOCAD and the Max M. Fisher Center (Detroit), Initman Theater (Seattle), Hobby Center (Houston), and internationally in Europe, Asia, South America, and Australia.
 His music has received awards from Meet the Composer, ASCAP, and New Music USA.

-In addition to the concert stage, Bill’s music is regularly used by choreographers and dance companies throughout the country.
-Most recently he composed the music for The Secondary Colors, an evening-length collaboration with Karen Stokes Dance which was called “The most adventurous, if not spectacular, work this year” by Culture Map Houston.
+In addition to the concert stage, Bill’s music is used regularly by choreographers and dance companies throughout the country.
+Most recently he composed the music for DEEP: Seaspace

-Also active as a concert producer, Bill has presented over 60 events in his Open Ears and Free Play concert series, gaining national recognition with three ASCAP/Chamber Music America Adventurous Programming Awards.
-Notable guests have included eighth blackbird, Prism, So Percussion, Ethel, Lisa Moore, Todd Reynolds, Julia Wolfe, Talujon, Michael Lowenstern, and the Michael Gordon Band.
+Also active as a concert producer, Bill has presented 75 events in his Open Ears and Free Play concert series, gaining national recognition with three ASCAP/Chamber Music America Adventurous Programming Awards.
+Notable guests have included eighth blackbird, Prism, So Percussion, Ethel, Ashley Bathgate, Todd Reynolds, Julia Wolfe, Robert Black, Michael Lowenstern, and the Michael Gordon Band.

-Bill has produced three critically acclaimed recordings by the ensemble, named to top year-end lists by the New York Times, Washington Post, LA Weekly, Time Out Chicago, and many others.
-A track from their second CD, In C Remixed, was recently heard on MTV's new hit series Teen Wolf.
-Their first CD, Steve Reich's Music for 18 Musicians, was recently named one of the top five classical recordings of the decade by WNYC’s John Schaefer.
+Bill has produced five critically acclaimed recordings by the GVSU ensemble, with accolades including top year-end lists by the New York Times, Washington Post, LA Weekly, Time Out Chicago, and many others.
+Music from their second CD, In C Remixed

-Bill resides in West Michigan with his wife and three children.
-When not working on music Bill can usually be found in the woods, washing his truck, or watching the Detroit Tigers.
+Bill resides in West Michigan with his wife and numerous pets his three kids have left behind.
+When not working on music he can usually be found in the woods trail running